Damp and mould

 Mears can then plan a visit with you to inspect the unit, measure it up and organise a replacement.

 There is always some moisture in the air, even if you cannot see it.

-When moist air hits a cold surface it cannot hold it and tiny drops of water appear.
-You can see this when the mirror mists up when you have a bath.
-This is condensation...
+When moist air hits a cold surface, it cannot hold it and tiny droplets of water will form on that surface (you can see this when the mirror mists up after a bath).
+This is condensation, which:

-- it appears on cold surfaces and in places where there is little movement of air.
+- appears on cold surfaces and in places where there is little movement and circulation of air.

 - on or near windows

 Condensation can lead to mould, which can lead to respiratory problems such as asthma and worsen existing respiratory problems.

 More moisture in the air makes it easier for it to escape by forming condensation.
 Keep moisture low and: